haydencrain/portfolio-workshop/README.md

 ## Step X - Create a Github Repository
+1. Log into Github account!
+2. In the upper-right corner of the page, click **+** , and then click **New repository**.

 <img src="./images/new_repository.png" width="300"/>

+3. Type a name for your repository, and an optional description.

 <img src="./images/create_repository.png" width="500"/>

+4. Once done, click **Create repository**

 ## Step X - Download and Install Git